PrincetonUniversity/job_defense_shield/docs/alert/zero_gpu_util.md

 - `report_title`: (Optional) Title of the report to system administrators.

+For this alert, a GPU is said to have 0% utilization if all of the measurements made by the NVIDIA exporter over the entire job are zero.
+Measurements are typically made every 30 seconds or so.

 !!! info "Multi-GPU Jobs"
     For jobs that allocate multiple GPUs, only the GPU-hours for the GPUs at 0% utilization are included.